eebbesen/mpls-food/README.md

 ```bash
 gradle -q dependencies
 ```

 ### data
 Note that Spring has built-in data population that is not in use by default but that you can employ.
-#### add users
-Fixtures for all models can be found in src/main/test/resources/test_data.
-The default password for the user and the admin is `retek01!`
+Fixtures for all models can be found in src/main/resources/db/data.sql.

+The default password for the user and the admin is `retek01!`.
 To generate your own credentials you'll need to bcrypt passwords, then assign users to a roles in `authorities`.
 You can bcrypt a password using https://www.devglan.com/online-tools/bcrypt-hash-generator.

 #### add all data
 In the following order -- note that uploads is a large file